 Translation: These numbers are just a guideline.
 Don’t be discouraged by them.
 Contact us with your questions.

 The bottom line is that taking on a mortgage loan should not put you into financial distress.
 Nobody wants that.
 And that’s why lenders use tools such as the DTI ratio to determine how much you can borrow for a home loan in Washington.

-In closing, we should mention loan limits as well.
+Loan limits also play a role in how much you can borrow.
 These too can affect the amount you are able to borrow when using a mortgage loan to buy a house.
-All of the major financing programs have certain limits associated with them, and that includes FHA, VA and conventional loan.
+All of the major financing programs have certain limits associated with them, and that includes FHA, VA and conventional loans.
 These limits vary by county (in most cases) because they are based on median home prices.
-You’ll find a full list of loan limits here.

 Check out the different loan limit amounts for 2020 below: